COVID-19 pandemic in Illinois: State government response

 On August 7, Pritzker modified the state's response including changing the Emergency Medical Services to 11 regions and tightening the metrics for restrictions.

-On September 21, 2020, Illinois passed the 5 million mark for the number of COVID-19 tests administered, to be the state with the third highest number of tests administered, behind New York and California.
+On September 21, Illinois passed the 5 million mark for the number of COVID-19 tests administered, to be the state with the third highest number of tests administered, behind New York and California.

-In late October, 2020, Governor Pritzker began announcing tightened restrictions to many regions around the state, with 9 of 11 regions seeing the restrictions by October 29, including Chicago.
-The restrictions include a ban on all indoor dining, limiting social gatherings to 10 people, and limiting organized gatherings to 25% room capacity or 25 people, whichever is lower.
+In late October, Governor Pritzker began announcing tightened restrictions to many regions around the state, with 9 of 11 regions seeing the restrictions by October 29, including Chicago.
+The restrictions included a ban on all indoor dining, limiting social gatherings to 10 people, and limiting organized gatherings to 25% room capacity or 25 people, whichever is lower.
 Governor Pritzker laid guidelines to postpone high school basketball, but the IHSA voted to continue on schedule.
 By November 4, all 11 regions were under heightened restrictions.

 On October 29, Illinois passed 7.5 million total COVID-19 tests.

-On November 4, 2020, Illinois passed 8 million total tests administered.
+On November 4, Illinois passed 8 million total tests administered.

 On November 11, in anticipation of Thanksgiving, the IDPH issued new guidelines.
-Despite Governor Pritzker's hinting, no formal Stay-at-Home order was issued, the IDPH recommended that, for the next three weeks, all Illinois residents "stay home as much as possible, leaving only for necessary and essential activities, such as work that must be performed outside the home, COVID-19 testing, visiting the pharmacy, and buying groceries."
+Despite Governor Pritzker's hinting, no formal stay-at-home order was issued.
+The IDPH recommended that, for the next three weeks, all Illinois residents avoid leaving their homes for non-essential activities.
 They also recommended that businesses allow employees to work from home and limit all non-essential gatherings.
 Illinois Regions 5, 7, and 8 restrictions were increased to Tier 2.
 The regions encompass the southernmost portion of the state as well as Will, Kankakee, Kane and DuPage counties.
-These new restrictions, in addition to all of the restrictions already in place, include reducing the party size in bars and restaurants to six people, capping all social gatherings at 10 people, with the exception of schools and office & retail spaces, and limiting organized gatherings to 25 people or 25% room capacity, with the exception of fitness centers.
+These new restrictions, in addition to all of the restrictions already in place, included reducing the party size in bars and restaurants to six people, capping all social gatherings at 10 people, with the exception of schools and office & retail spaces, and limiting organized gatherings to 25 people or 25% room capacity, with the exception of fitness centers.

-On November 17, Governor Pritzker announced that, on November 20, all of Illinois will enter Tier 3 restrictions.
-In addition to the Tier 2 restrictions, there will be no indoor dining, health and fitness centers are capped at 25% capacity, must require face coverings at all times, and locker rooms have to remain closed, hotels must limit capacity to registered guests.
-Arcades, casinos, rec centers, theaters, and museums are all required to close.
-Governor Pritzker said that he hopes that these mitigations will bend the curve and prevent a stay at home order.
+On November 17, Governor Pritzker announced that, on November 20, all of Illinois would enter Tier 3 restrictions.
+In addition to the Tier 2 restrictions, there would be no indoor dining, health and fitness centers were capped at 25% capacity, had to require face coverings at all times, and keep locker rooms closed, and hotels had to limit capacity to registered guests.
+Arcades, casinos, rec centers, theaters, and museums were all required to close.
+Governor Pritzker said that he hoped that these mitigations would bend the curve and prevent a stay-at-home order.

 On November 25, Illinois surpassed 10 million total tests administered, with nearly 700,000 of them being positive.